Pigeon Whole Bakers – Introduction

 Pigeon Whole Bakers are in the revitalised Mercury building in central Hobart where they have a retail presence.

-They produce great loaves of sourdough, wonderful fruit loaves, spelt bread, crusty baguettes or something sweet such as a bag of biscuits or a jam-filled doughnut.
+They produce great loaves of sourdough, wonderful fruit loaves, spelt bread, crusty baguettes or something sweet such as a bag of biscuits, a rhubarb danish or a jam-filled doughnut.

 We like the fact that apart from tasting delicious, their products are made using the best quality organic materials possible.